jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         profile that evaluates the ability of blood coagulation and tissue scarring.
         So a blood test will be routine as a prerequisite to the intervention.</p>\n"
     - question: Should the patient go on an empty stomach?
-      answer: "<p>Conversely.
+      answer: "<p>Conversely!
 If the procedure is going to be performed under local anesthesia, we should always avoid it.
 Fasting is only necessary in cases of general anesthesia.</p>\n"
     - question: What others preoperative cares are recommended?